The Revelation of Jesus Christ:

 Turning to God’s Word questions differ from those of many other Bible studies in that the answers are not always cut-and-dried.
 Don’t let our questions throw you off your game.
 Consider the possibilities, but if you find something too difficult or too confusing, move on to the next question.
 You always can return to problematic questions later, or you can send us a question about anything that confuses you.
 Lesson 4 offers two examples of questions that can cause difficulty.
 Remember that the point of in-depth Scripture study is to think and pray about what God might be saying to you individually at this particular moment.

-Question 5—What criticism does Jesus hold against the Christians in Philadelphia?
+So what criticism does Jesus hold against the Christians in Philadelphia?

 One possible answer to this question is that Jesus holds nothing against the members of that particular community, but you may have another equally valid answer.
-The questions are designed to help you think about the Scripture passages, but try not to read more into them than the biblical text will support.
+The questions are designed to help you think about the Scripture passages, but don’t try to read more into them than the biblical text will support.

-Question 7—Why might Jesus himself have need of a new name?
+So why might Jesus himself have need of a new name?

 This is a what-do-you-think question, and an easy answer may not occur to you.
 That doesn’t mean the question isn’t worthwhile to consider.
 Don’t be disturbed or alarmed if you can’t think of an immediate answer.
 It’s a difficult verse, and scholars continue to puzzle over what it might mean.
 Don’t rule out the possibility that someone else in your Bible-study group may have an answer that appeals to you.